USA

 Main Sight – Jedediah Smith Redwoods State Park

 Redwood trees are the tallest living thing on earth.
 They can reach height of 350 feet and it is awe-inspiring to stand next to and look up at the tops of these giants.
-We ventured into the Jedidiah Smith Park several times.
+We ventured into the Jedediah Smith Redwoods State Park several times.
 I had originally planned on visiting several additional parks farther south, but we decided that Jedediah Smith gave us the redwood experience we wanted.

 Looking up towards the redwood canopy in Stout Grove